VishvaaDarshan/BlackJack-Using-Python/README.md

 ## Overview

 This repository contains a simple Blackjack game implemented in Python.
-The game follows traditional Blackjack rules, where the player competes against the dealer to achieve a hand value as close to 21 as possible without exceeding it.
+The game follows a traditional Blackjack rules, where the player competes against the dealer to achieve a hand value as close to 21 as possible without exceeding it.

 ## Features